-How much is my lawsuit worth?
-What can you get for me?
+How much is your lawsuit worth?
+How much can you get for my case?

 Many people ask these important questions when they are contemplating action against an employer.
-They are very reasonable questions, but they are also very difficult to answer, especially during the first stages of a lawsuit.
+They’re very reasonable questions, but they’re also very difficult to answer, especially during the first stages of a lawsuit.

 These questions and answers are designed to help you think about this issue and help you develop some insight into how an employment discrimination lawyer may arrive at an answer to the above questions.